How This Mom of 4 Earns $35/Hour Doing Flexible, Heart-Based Work

 How to Become a Doula

-First things first: You don’t need to have a college degree, or a child, to be a doula.
+First things first: You don’t need to have a college degree, or a child, to become a doula.

 “There are a lot of really successful, really amazing doulas who have never given birth,” Cowherd says.
 “Doulas are natural caregivers; they’re natural nurturers.
 They have a maternal nature whether they’re mothers or not.”